Be sure these are on your cybersecurity checklist.

 One of the beauties of the Internet is that so much great stuff is completely free.
 But if you’re not careful, you may end up paying a costly price for free software.
 Unless you are confident something won’t infect your system – checking the provider’s reputation and first scanning it with an anti-virus program can give you insight – don’t do it.

 4. Be extremely vigilant with email

-Cyber criminals often use devious schemes to attack a business, but sometimes all they have to do is send out an email.
-Phishing attacks are extremely widespread, and all it takes to be infected is clicking on the wrong link.
+Cybercriminals often use devious schemes to attack a business, but sometimes all they have to do is send out an email.
+Phishing attacks are prevalent, and all it takes to be infected is clicking on the wrong link.
 This is why emails need to be scrutinized.
 If anything looks fishy (pun intended), delete it.
-One tip is to scrutinize the email header to make sure that both the FROM and TO email addresses match up with the entity who is supposed to be sending the email.
+One tip is to scrutinize the email header to ensure that both the FROM and TO email addresses match up with the entity who is supposed to be sending the email.

 5. Improve your passwords

 You’ve probably heard that one of the most common passwords is actually “password.”
 And while this is kind of funny, it’s actually the hackers who get the last laugh.
 In addition to using strong passwords – ideally a mix of letters, numbers, and characters – the same ones shouldn’t be used for different places.
 If you routinely use many logins, it may be time to consider a password manager, which will securely keep as many as you need.

 6. Check your connection